Repairing Bonded Leather

 Not only is the value of bonded leather reflected in the cost of the product, but it will also show in durability.
 This short-lived material cannot withstand the wear and tear that genuine leather can, especially as a highly used furniture piece.
 Bonded leather’s non-elastic fabric and adhesive glues do not hold up well over time, so once the product is stretched to its capacity, strips of polyurethane and leather peel away from the backing, leaving you with an unrepairable mess.

-What We Can Do and Why Does Leather Crack
+What We Can Do for Bonded Leather Furniture Repair?

 We can perform leather couch repairs on bonded leather if it’s caught early and starts in a small area, but if severe peeling or cracking is affecting the entire couch, it cannot be repaired.
 Keep in mind that this type of upholstery only lasts for a few years and if the leather-like coating is completely gone, the product is most likely beyond fixing.